 In the most recent trailer for The Last Jedi, there is a moment where we can see Supreme Leader Snoke, from a distance, sitting in his throne room.
 His voice states, “Darkness rises, and light to meet it.”
 From the beginning of the Star Wars universe, it has always been about the Sith and the Jedi, the dark and the light.
 But lately, the notion that a character may not be fully one or the other has been explored.

-Snoke doesn’t appear, at least yet, that he’s a Sith like Darth Vader or Emperor Palpatine.
+Snoke doesn’t appear, at least yet, to be a Sith like Darth Vader or Emperor Palpatine.
 He appears to be something else, entirely.
 Could Snoke draw his power from both the light and the dark side, making him ultra-powerful?
 When Luke talks about it being time for the Jedi to end, is this what he means?

 It’s no secret that the Jedi have missed a few things in their time.
 They were arrogant, lost their way as protectors of the peace, and even misinterpreted the Chosen One prophecy.
 What if their “light side only” doctrine is something that Luke has discovered is actually not in the teachings of the original Jedi Order?